AscendNTNU/ros-workshop/README.md

 Add the code above to perception.cpp and build it using `catkin build`.
 Run both the simulator and the nodes using `roslaunch ros_workshop simulator.launch` and `roslaunch ros_workshop nodes.launch` in separate terminals.

 Are the messages being recieved by the perception node?
 Once you are sure the messages are being recieved, you can progress to the next part where the publisher will be set up.
+You can also remove the debug print since we now know it works.

 #### Setting up a publisher
 The perception node should republish the box data that we got above, but we want to ignore the orientation.
 That means we have to change message type from `geometry_msgs/PoseArray` to an array of points.
-Unfortunately there is no `geometry_msgs/PointArray`, but there is something called (geometry_msgs/Polygon)[http://docs.ros.org/api/geometry_msgs/html/msg/Polygon.html] which is an array of points so it will work similarly.
+Unfortunately there is no `geometry_msgs/PointArray`, but there is something called [geometry_msgs/Polygon](http://docs.ros.org/api/geometry_msgs/html/msg/Polygon.html) which is an array of points so it will work similarly.
 Keep the link in the back of the mind when you fill out the polygon messages later.

 Setting up a publisher is easier than setting up a subscriber as don't need to worry about callbacks.